 “Through this shared understanding, the CTO can work closely with business leaders to drive digital transformation efforts and meet business goals.”Samantha Searle

-FutureCIO spoke to Biswa Prakash Misra, group chief technology officer at AIA for his view on how technology is facilitating an industry that is transforming.
+FutureCIO spoke to Biswa Prakash Misra, group chief technology and life operations officer at AIA for his view on how technology is facilitating an industry that is transforming.
 What follows is a candid discussion on some of the challenges and opportunities that AIA, and to a greater degree the insurance industry, faces throughout its modern history.

 As a strategist and operations leader, Misra believes in the importance of being inquisitive and purposeful, “with a hunger to act for something you believe in.